Enforcement Rules of Reproductive Health Act

 Article 14

-Cases set out in Article 10 to Article 13 shall be determined by the designated physician performing induced abortion or ligation in accordance with provisions.
+Cases set out in Article 10 to Article 13 shall be determined by the designated physician performing induced abortion or sterilization procedures in accordance with the applicable provisions.

 Article 15